Five Effective Ways to Prevent Relapse

 Additionally, our team of experienced professionals can provide personalized treatment programs and plans tailored to meet the unique needs of each individual in recovery.

-By participating in one of our evidence-based treatment options, implementing the lessons and coping methods you learn during your treatment, and using your time to build a strong support network of people who want what’s best for you, you can lay a strong foundation to prevent relapsing in the future.
+By participating in one of our evidence-based treatment options, implementing the lessons and coping methods you learn during your treatment, and using your time to build a strong support network of people who want what is best for you, you can lay a strong foundation to prevent relapsing in the future.

 Recovery is a lifelong journey and requires continuous effort and dedication.
 Taking advantage of resources such as therapy, including the inpatient and outpatient treatment programs at Newport Beach Recovery Center, can greatly increase your chances of maintaining sobriety and effectively preventing relapse for years to come.